Not Accepting Guests

 - Plan to pay for expenses with a major credit card, so you don't have to fumble with cash and coins during your stay.
 Cards also usually give you the best exchange rate.
 Just make sure your card does not have a foreign transaction fee.

 - Uber works really well in Jersey City and NYC.
 The fare from Grove Street PATH to my house is about $5-6.
 Otherwise it's 15 minute walk, about 1 mile.

 - Don't bring backpacks to museums unless you want to wait on line to check them.
-Don't pay full price for museums if you can avoid it - Metropolitan Museum of Art and the American Museum of Natural History both accept any donation, not the $25 suggested admission.
+Don't pay full price for museums if you can avoid it - for example the American Museum of Natural History accepts any donation, not the $25 suggested admission.
 Give them $5 and they are happy.

 - TIP your waiters and bartenders.
 In America, tipping 15-20% of the pre-tax amount of your bill is how they make their living.
 Other countries (Germany, etc.) may not tip, but you are NOT IN THOSE COUNTRIES.
 Here, it's expected.

 - I like to collect refrigerator magnets from places where my guests are from, the tackier and more colorful, the better :) It's not a requirement, but if you want to say 'thank you' for staying on my couch, a fridge magnet for my collection is a nice way to do it :) Other thoughtful gifts are homemade honey from a farmer in Germany, maple syrup from a Canadian couple, chocolate from Kazakhstan and Norway, etc. It's a fun way to learn more about your culture!